-The general manager, management and all employees share the responsibility for carrying out DART’s commitment to Title VI.
+The CEO, management and all employees share the responsibility for carrying out DART’s commitment to Title VI.
 The DART customer service staff is responsible for the day-to-day operation of the program and receives and investigates Title VI complaints that come through the complaint procedures process.

 Filing a Complaint with DART